 - 10. The methodology set out in this document will be used to identify settlement boundaries for all the towns and villages identified in policy SD22 of the Preferred Options Local Plan unless this is being done through the neighbourhood planning process.
 This methodology is followed by two appendices.
 Appendix I lists all the proposed changes to settlement boundaries along with a reason for the proposed change.
 Appendix 2 is a set of maps showing all the proposed settlement policy boundaries in the National Park, where boundaries are not being set through the neighbourhood planning process.
 Maps showing these changes are also contained in the Local Plan.
 This methodology has been added to the Neighbourhood Planning Toolkit in order to help neighbourhood planning groups set their own settlement boundaries. - 11.
-The methodology does not determine whether a settlement will have a boundary.
-This is set out in Strategic Policy SD22: Development Strategy.
-This methodology applies to the detailed decisions regarding where that settlement boundary is drawn.
-For reference settlement policy boundaries have been removed or added for the following villages in the South Downs Local Plan: - Milland, Watersfield and Friston: settlement policy boundaries added - Blackmoor, Blendworth, Bucks Horn Oak, Fulking, High Cross, Hill Brow and Bramber: settlement policy boundaries removed. - 12.
+The methodology does not determine whether a settlement will have a boundary, this is being considered as part of the Development Strategy (Strategic Policy SD22).
+Once the principle of whether a boundary is proposed for the settlement is established, this methodology applies to the detailed decisions regarding where that settlement boundary is drawn. - 12.
 This exercise is being carried out in parallel with but separately from the identification of site allocations for development, and therefore the maps prepared do not take into account any proposed site allocations.
-Once the list of proposed allocations is finalised for the PreSubmission draft of the Local Plan, the settlement boundary maps will be redrawn.
+Once the list of proposed allocations is finalised for the Pre-Submission draft of the Local Plan, the settlement boundary maps will be redrawn.
 The final maps will incorporate housing and, where appropriate in terms of the methodology, employment allocations as well as any buildings or land that are currently detached from the settlement but would be joined onto it (in terms of the settlement boundary methodology) by the development of proposed allocations.